Donkey Kong Country: Tropical Freeze: Development and release

-The game was first announced during Nintendo's E3 2013 Nintendo Direct presentation on June 11, and was produced by Kensuke Tanabe who, having previously worked on Super Mario Bros.
+The game was announced during Nintendo's E3 2013 Nintendo Direct presentation on June 11, and was produced by Kensuke Tanabe who, having previously worked on Super Mario Bros.
 2, has incorporated some elements from that game.

-Originally to be released on December 6, 2013, Nintendo pushed back the release date to February 21, 2014, citing the need for more time to optimize the game.
+Originally to be released in November 2013, Nintendo pushed back the release date to December 6 to avoid competition with Super Mario 3D World, and in October 2013, they settled a February 21, 2014 release date, citing the need for more time to optimize the game.

-The soundtrack was primarily composed by David Wise, who previously contributed music for the original SNES Donkey Kong Country games.
+The soundtrack was primarily composed by David Wise, along with the help of Aiden Griffin as his assistant.
+Wise previously contributed music for the original SNES Donkey Kong Country games.
 Additional music was provided by Daisuke Matsuoka, Minako Hamano, Shinji Ushiroda, and Riyu Tamura under the supervision of Kenji Yamamoto.

 The development team designed the gameplay to be similar to that of previous series games, apart from a few new features.
 Retro Studios president Michael Kelbaugh told Nintendo of America president Reggie Fils-Aimé that production started on Tropical Freeze because the team "had a lot of gas left in the tank" after finishing Returns, wanting to include underwater levels and 3D camera work, and to use the Wii U hardware to do "a lot of really new cool tricks".
 The addition of camera work was the team's biggest change.
 The dynamic camera swings from a side to a fully 3D view, bringing depth to obstacles in the characters' path.
 Additionally, Tropical Freeze adds Dixie Kong as a partner character, who has a mid-air hover ability that affects how players access platforms.
 The developers also added "plucking" objects out of the ground, similar to the game mechanic in Super Mario Bros.
 2, on which Tropical Freeze's producer had also worked.
 Due to Donkey Kong series creator Shigeru Miyamoto being protective over the series, Retro Studios had to prove their ability to handle the license.
 Miyamoto influenced the game's "ground pound" design and gave other small tips, but was otherwise not involved in its development.
 Michael Kelbaugh of Retro Studios had worked on Donkey Kong Country series games in various capacities since the first release.

 An enhanced port for the Nintendo Switch was released on May 4, 2018.
 It was developed once again by Retro Studios and includes support for new control schemes and an easier difficulty option, "Funky Mode", which introduces Funky Kong as a playable character.